 Assessing and valuing peatland ecosystem services for sustainable management

-Principal investigators: Dr Mark Reed, Birmingham City University (project leader); Dr Aletta Bonn, IUCN UK Peatland Programme; Dr Klaus Glenk, Scottish Agricultural College; Dr Chris Evans, CEH Bangor.
+Principal investigators: Prof Mark Reed, Birmingham City University (project leader); Prof Aletta Bonn, German Centre for Integrative Biodiversity Reserach (iDiv), Halle-Jena-Leipzig Helmholtz-Center for Environmental Research and Friedrich-Schiller-University of Jena; Dr Klaus Glenk, Scotland's Rural College; Dr Chris Evans, CEH Bangor.

 FOLLOW US ON